elbaum/CI-Datasets/README.md

  Test Suite  | String representing the test sutie name including the test suite directory(names separated by "/").

+ Test Suite Start Time | String representing the time when the test suite started to execute.

  Test Suite Duration | Number representing the test suite execution time in seconds.

  Test Suite Runs     | Integer representing the number of test suites executions.